What we sponsor

 Refurbishment of a house in the historic centre of Lübeck

 The street Kupferschmiedestraße in the Old Town was built in the 14th century and was originally a narrow alleyway.
 All the buildings on one side of the street were destroyed by the bombing in 1942.
-The buildings that remained have seen varied attempts at refurbishment and restoration over the years.
-House number 10 was no exception: its ground-floor casement windows were replaced by large plate-glass panes in the 1950s.
+In House number the ground-floor casement windows were replaced by large plate-glass panes in the 1950s.
 The current owners started a gradual process of restoration in 2020, in coordination with the listed buildings authority.
 It included the restoration of the front and rear façade, the roof and interior fittings.
 Their careful and detailed work has created a real eye-catcher in Lübeck’s Old Town.

 Contact